-- 42. Section 1 of the Financial Management of Parliament and Provincial Legislatures Act, 2009, is hereby amended by the insertion after the definition of "fruitless and wasteful expenditure" of the following definition: - "'independent representative' means any person who is a member of the 20 National Assembly or a provincial legislature who is not a member of or is not nominated by a political party;".
+- 43. Section 1 of the Financial Management of Parliament and Provincial Legislatures Act, 2009, is hereby amended by the insertion after the definition of "fruitless and wasteful expenditure" of the following definition: - "'independent representative' has the meaning ascribed to it in section 1 of the Political Party Funding Act, 2018 (Act No. 6 of 2018);".